Shopping Cart

 How Krill Works To Improve Cholesterol

 Both krill and fish products contain Omega-3 fatty acids.
 There are two primary types of acids that each of them consist of: Docosahexaenoic acid (DHA) and Eicosapentaenoic acid (EPA).
-These two acids are known to diminish triglycerides and manage inflammation, which are two things that are detrimental to a person's blood vessels.
+These two acids are known to diminish triglycerides and to manage inflammation, which are two things that are detrimental to a person’s blood vessels.
+The omega 3 fatty acid content in krill oil is a key factor in its health-promoting properties.

-What is different about krill concentrate, however, is that its fatty acids are more absorbable inside a person's body, and contain more antioxidants.
-What this means is that the concentrate is likely to do more and be put more to use when inside your body, in comparison to fish oil.
+What is different about krill concentrate, however, is that its fatty acids are more absorbable inside a person’s body and contain more antioxidants.
+What these factors mean is that the concentrate is likely to do more and be put more to use when inside your body, in comparison to fish oil.
+Clinical trials have demonstrated the efficacy of krill oil in maintaining healthy cholesterol and providing similar benefits to those seen with fish oil.

 What Should You Know When Taking Krill Oil For Cholesterol?

-While krill oil can be an effective contributor to improved HDL levels and promote a healthier heart, it should not be the only treatment to achieve these goals.
+While krill oil can be an effective contributor to improved HDL levels and promote heart health, it should not be the only treatment to achieve these goals.
 On its own, krill oil will have little to decent change in HDL and triglyceride levels, and other options to address high cholesterol levels, such as exercise and changes in diet, are recommended alongside taking krill oil.
+Older adults may particularly benefit from krill oil supplementation for heart and cognitive health.

 What Krill Oil Products Are Recommended?